HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 Use control + c keys on your keyboard to exit execution.
 Used to end the web-server code running continuously.
 MongoDB must be running in the shell or as a background service (using mongod in order for the app.js to connect to the local MongoDB database).
 MongoDB is schema-less (i.e. no schema required on the database level).
 It is good practice to define the schema on the application level which Mongoose allows you to do.
+The MongoDB shell command will only work if the mongod service is running first.
+To end the MongoDB shell press control + c on your keyboard to end the process.